Last Updated On : 8-Jul-2026

 Explanation:

-When creating a Search workflow action in Splunk, the Search string is a required field.
-This defines the search that will be executed when the workflow action is triggered (e.g., clicking on a field value in search results).
+When creating a Search workflow action, the Search string is a mandatory field.
+This field defines the secondary search that will be executed when the workflow action is triggered.
+The search string can include placeholders for field values, bounded by dollar signs (e.g., clientip=$clientip$), which dynamically populate the search with values from the current event [citation:2].
+Without a search string, the workflow action would have no search to execute.

 When performing a regular expression (regex) field extraction using the Field Extractor (FX), what happens when the require option is used?